nuxeo/nuxeo-drive/README.md

-# Nuxeo Drive - desktop synchronization client for Nuxeo
+# Nuxeo Drive - Desktop Synchronization Client for Nuxeo

 This is an ongoing development project for desktop synchronization of local folders with remote Nuxeo workspaces.